 UGBs are often set for limited period of time, such as 20 years, and can either be changed with a vote of the people or simply by a local governing body decision.
 The policies vary.

 Different cities may call them by different names, such as “urban limit lines” or simply “growth boundaries,” but they serve the same purpose of stopping sprawl development and encouraging sustainable growth practices.

 Read more from us about why the Bay Area needs growth boundaries and check out our current campaigns and successes below.

 Greenbelt Alliance led the fight to create the Bay Area’s first urban growth boundaries in 1996 and has been their champion ever since.

-We work with residents around the Bay Area to help them create, renew, and strengthen urban growth boundaries for their cities and towns.
-Below are three UGBs that were created or renewed in 2016.
+We work with residents around the Bay Area to help them create, renew, and strengthen UGB’s for their cities and towns.
+Thirty-eight cities across the Bay Area have voter-approved urban growth boundaries.

 Current Urban Growth Boundary Campaigns